GatoGraphQL/GatoGraphQL/layers/Engine/packages/modulerouting/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-Configure and obtain what module will be added to the component hierarchy at each level, based on the attributes from the request
+Configure and obtain what component will be added to the component hierarchy at each level, based on the attributes from the request

 ## Install